 Cumberland Island Beaches

-Waves gently lap Cumberland Island’s wide, powdery beaches, rolling large conch shells and sand dollars onto shore.
+Waves gently lap Cumberland Island’s wide, powdery beaches, rolling conch shells and sand dollars onto the shore.
 Large, intact shells, including skeletons of horseshoe crabs, are scattered everywhere, as are fragments of colorful sea glass.
 And whole, sand-pitted antique bottles are a common find on shore.

 Dungeness Mansion Ruins

 Cumberland Island’s southern end, surrounding the shell of the once-stately Dungeness mansion, is touristy by day.
-If you’re camping or backpacking the island, check the ferry schedule and plan accordingly; the best times to day hike the southern end of the island are before the first ferry of the day and after the last, when the limited number of campers and backpackers are the few occupants of the island (other than the island’s few remaining residents and guests of the upscale Greyfield Inn.)
+If you’re camping or backpacking the island, check the ferry schedule and plan accordingly.
+The best times to day hike the southern end of the island are before the first ferry of the day and after the last, when the limited number of campers and backpackers are the few occupants of the island (other than the island’s few remaining residents and guests of the upscale Greyfield Inn.)

 Explore the Dungeness ruins at daybreak to catch a beautiful sunrise over the surrounding marsh, and early morning light on the mansion’s grounds.
-The architectural skeleton of Dungeness stands as a testament to the wealth and excess during America’s age of steel.
+The structural skeleton of Dungeness stands as a testament to the wealth and excess during America’s age of steel.
 Here, wild horses – descendants of the original Carnegie herd – graze on the vast, open, grassy lawns surrounding the mansion and trot freely past the grand stables where their noble ancestors once slept.
-There’s a graveyard near the ruins, where family and friends are interred under gravestones weathered by rain, wind and sand.
+There’s a graveyard near the ruins, where family and friends are interred under gravestones weathered by rain, wind, and sand.

-The ruins, the graveyard, the constant hum of insects, and the curtains of spanish moss blowing gently in the breeze create a surreal atmosphere – like the makings of a Hollywood set.
+The ruins, the graveyard, the constant hum of insects, and the curtains of Spanish moss blowing gently in the breeze create a surreal atmosphere – like the makings of a Hollywood set.
 There’s a sense of timelessness and serenity at Dungeness that’s flavored with a bit of eerie.

 Surrounding the Dungeness ruins, the recreation hall, stables, marsh dock, servant’s quarters and accountant’s mansion stand as fragmented examples of the opulent life that once existed on Cumberland Island.
-Lining a sandy road often traveled by wild horses, a line of rusted vehicles from the early 20th century sit in place where they were abandoned decades ago.
+Lining a sandy road often traveled by wild horses, a line of rusted vehicles from the early 20th century sit in the place where they were abandoned decades ago.

 Cumberland Island Hiking – What to Pack?

 Whether you’re visiting Cumberland Island on a day trip or overnight, take a lightweight day bag for daytime exploration on the island.
-And don’t forget beach essentials, such as a beach towel, beachwear, sunglasses and sunscreen.
+And don’t forget beach essentials, such as a beach towel, beachwear, sunglasses, and sunscreen.

 Cumberland Island has no stores, public restaurants or amenities.
 Bring ample fresh water, food, and hiking, backpacking, camping and beach gear.
 (There’s drinkable water available at Sea Camp, though it’s got a slight sulfur flavor and smell.
 We recommend packing in whatever fresh water you can.)
 Bring trash bags as well, since you’ll need to pack everything back off the island that you bring with you.
-Insect repellant is a must, as ticks and biting insects are active on the island nearly year-round.
+Insect repellant is a must: ticks and biting insects are active nearly year-round.
 And pack your standard day hike gear, including first aid and hiking essentials – check out our day hiking gear list for more details.